-CCB Facilities & Equipment Students will be accomodated at modest CCB facilities at Jwana Game Park in Southern Botswana and/or at Ghanzi in Western Botswana.
-These facilities include accommodation, internet access, an office, bathroom and kitchen.
+CCB Facilities & Equipment Students will be accommodated at our research and education field camp in the Ghanzi farmlands in Western Botswana.
+These facilities include accommodation, internet access, an office, shared bathroom and kitchen.
 Should a student wish to conduct a research project elsewhere in Botswana, CCB can assist in identifying placement at a relevant facility.
 A vehicle is likely to be the biggest outcost and the most essential piece of equipment for the successful completion of field research, therefore allowance should be made to purchase/rent, operate and maintain a suitable 4X4 vehicle for the duration of the field research project.

 Success for Unadvertised MSc and PhD Studentships!